-Spectrum Employee Community Grants assist non-profit organizations where our employees volunteer that provide critical services such as food pantries, homeless shelters and job placement programs.
-Employees nominate organizations to receive funding, enabling the non-profits to further their missions in local communities.
+Spectrum Employee Community Grants assist nonprofit organizations where our employees volunteer that provide critical services, such as food pantries, homeless shelters, and job placement programs.
+Employees who have volunteered with the nonprofit for at least one year nominate organizations to receive funding, enabling them to further their missions in local communities.